2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Baltimore Ravens

-Players cut to reach 53: TE Nick Keizer, CB Robertson Daniel, G/T Andrew Donnal, G Justin Evans, DE Christian La Couture, DB Kai Nacua, CB Jacskon Porter, WR DeVier Posey, LS Trent Sieg, LB Alvin Jones
+Players cut to reach 53: TE Nick Keizer, CB Robertson Daniel, G/T Andrew Donnal, G Justin Evans, DE Christian La Couture, DB Kai Nacua, CB Jacskon Porter, WR DeVier Posey, LS Trent Sieg, LB Alvin Jones, OL Nico Siragusa, WR Breshad Perriman

 Cincinnati Bengals